mlswg/mls-architecture/draft-ietf-mls-architecture.md

 Both of these properties are satisfied even against compromised DSs and ASs.

+Confidentiality is mainly ensured on the client side.
+Because Forward Secrecy (FS) and Post-Compromise Security (PCS) rely on the active deletion and replacement of keying material, any client which is persistently offline may still be holding old keying material and thus be a threat to both FS and PCS if it is later compromised.

+MLS partially defend against this problem by active member including freshness, however not much can be done on the inactive side especially in the case where the client has not processed messages.

+> **RECOMMENDATION:**
+> Mandate a key updates from clients that are not otherwise sending messages
+> and evict clients which are idle for too long.

+These recommandations will reduce the ability of idle compromised clients to decrypt a potenitally long set of messages that might have followed the point of the compromise.

+The precise details of such mechanisms are a matter of local policy and beyond the scope of this document.

 ### Non-Repudiation vs Deniability {#Non-Repudiation-vs-Deniability}

 MLS provides strong authentication within a group, such that a group member